 The meaning of the above shloka is: “I offer everything to Lord Vishnu (Narayana); my actions, my soul, good and bad.
 I bow to you great lord, Vishnu”.

 Ananthapadmanabha Swamy Vratha / religious observance is also known as Anthanachaturdashi.
 Ananthapadmanabha is none other than Lord Vishnu the creator, one who has neither birth nor death.
 The festival falls on Chathurdashi (14th day) in the Hindu month of Bhadrapada, August – September in Gregorian calendar.
-This year (2016) it is on 15th September.
+For the festival date click here.

 Lord Vishnu is worshipped in his “Seshashayana“(god sleeping on a snake) posture.
 Anatha” means “infinite / endless” and it is believed that by following this vratha, one is bestowed with Ayushya / life, Arogya / health and Gyana / enlightenment.
 This vratha is mentioned in the Bhavishyothara Purana, where Lord Krishna suggests Yudhishtira (eldest brother of Pandavas in the epic Mahabharatha) to perform this during their 14 years of exile.